Templar121/BRISC2025-BrainTumor-XAI/README.md

 # Quantitative and Causal Evaluation of Explainability in Brain Tumor MRI Classification

-This repository provides the official implementation of the research work submitted to **The Visual Computer (Springer)**.
+This repository provides the official implementation of the research work submitted to **Int.
+J. of Computational Science and Engineering (Inderscience)**.

 The code implements a **deep learning pipeline for brain tumor classification with explainable AI (XAI) analysis** using Grad-CAM and segmentation masks for quantitative interpretability evaluation.

----

-## Related Manuscript

-This code accompanies the manuscript currently submitted to:

-**The Visual Computer**

-Please cite this paper if you use this code.

-> Mukherjee S. , Tewari B. , "Quantitative and Causal Evaluation of Explainability in Brain Tumor MRI Classification", submitted to *The Visual Computer*.

 ---

 ## Permanent Research Artifacts